 Breathe and count!

-Critical Point: speaking out loud wow I am such an idiot.
-Another key part of preparation is practicing by Practicing out loud is critical especially if the stakes are medium to high.
+Critical Point: practice speaking out loud Practicing out loud is critical especially if the stakes are medium to high.
 What can help is to give yourself a preparation goal such as 10 minutes in my head and 5 minutes out loud.
-If you think you are above preparation then just remember Steve Jobs put in over 100 hours of prep into his keynote presentations.
-I recently spoke with a CEO of a large start up who said he practices his company elevator pitches before he speaks with candidates, venture capital firms, or anyone where it. is important.
-We can all benefit from preparation no matter how good we are. during your prep.
+If you think you are above preparation out loud then just remember Steve Jobs put in over 100 hours of prep into his keynote presentations.
+I recently spoke with a CEO of a large start up who said he practices his company elevator pitches before he speaks with candidates, venture capital firms, or anyone where it is important.
+We can all benefit from preparation no matter how good we are.
 Most people practice in their head because it seems ridiculous to say something out loud, it feels borderline silly.
 Have you ever prepped in your head and thought to yourself, wow I am brilliant, that is such a good point I am about to share.
 Then, you voice your point out loud and voice vomit comes out.
 All I can think is wow I am such an idiot.

 Put the preparation time in, both in your head and out loud!